achieven/leaflet/README.md

 To run app:
 npm i
 npm start
-(if not opening - open browser at localhost:3000)
+(if not opening - open browser at localhost:3000 or 3001, 3002, etc..)